 It’s also common for issues with overloading the patella tendon in the knee (from quad muscles that are too tight), or lower back pain from running on hills that are too steep.

-If you’re looking for more strength-focused exercises, single-leg balance exercises on a BOSU ball helps strengthen accessory muscles in the feet, ankles and knees (and throw in some one-legged jumps and lunges for a more well-rounded workout for trail running).
+If you’re looking for more strength-focused exercises, single-leg balance exercises on a BOSU ball will help strengthen accessory muscles in the feet, ankles, and knees (plus, you can throw in some one-legged jumps and lunges for a more well-rounded workout for trail running).

 As far as benefits go, hiking increases bone density, builds strength in the core, glutes, quads (and more), and helps improve balance — all while reducing stress and anxiety while out in nature.
 It’s also a highly social activity, with many hiking clubs offering weekly guided hikes in public areas.